 - Take medications as prescribed: Your healthcare provider may prescribe medications to help reduce inflammation and improve healing after the procedure.
 It is important to take these medications as directed.

-- Follow up with your healthcare provider: It is important to follow up with your healthcare provider after the procedure in order to ensure that you are healing properly and that there are no complications from the procedure.
+- Stay in touch with your doctor: It is important to follow up with your healthcare provider after the procedure in order to ensure that you are healing properly and that there are no complications from the procedure.

 Sinusitis can be a debilitating condition, but fortunately, there are now effective treatment options available.
 At Becker ENT & Allergy, we offer a state-of-the-art procedure to help alleviate your sinusitis symptoms and improve your quality of life.
 Our skilled and experienced team is dedicated to providing the highest level of care to each and every one of our patients.
 If you are suffering from sinusitis and are looking for relief, we highly recommend considering this procedure at Becker ENT & Allergy.
 Contact us today to learn more and schedule your consultation.